wenet-e2e/wenet/README.md

 You can directly discuss on [Github Issues](https://github.com/wenet-e2e/wenet/issues).

-For Chinese users, you can aslo scan the QR code on the left to follow our offical account of WeNet.
+For Chinese users, you can also scan the QR code on the left to follow our official account of WeNet.
 We created a WeChat group for better discussion and quicker response.
 Please scan the personal QR code on the right, and the guy is responsible for inviting you to the chat group.